rbnmendez89/mendez_120980_project01_simple_word_guessing_game/README.md

 #A simple word guessing game in python

-#I Worked the game in IDEl Python 3.8.6
+#I Worked the P01 in IDEl Python 3.8.6

 #Game instructions: